 Redevelopment of this site should provide a setback from Ossory Road, enabling a widening of the road to facilitate an improved pedestrian and cycle environment.
-Own-door access to ground floor dwellings fronting Ossory Road, should also be provided.
+Own-door access to ground floor dwellings fronting Ossory Road, should also be provided where feasible, to encourage ground floor activation.
 Requirements of Irish Rail shall be adhered to in relation to built footprint and necessary clearances.